Guide to Financial Aid for Online Students

 The grants involved in this process are federal and individual state grants.
 There are four federal grants awarded through FAFSA:

 - Federal Pell Grant: Largely reserved for undergraduate students whose family income is less than $60,000 a year.
 Most funding goes to individuals with family incomes that are less than $30,000.
 For the 2020-21 award year, the maximum award amount is $6,345.
-Some graduate programs are eligible for the Pell Grant.
+Some graduate students are eligible for the Pell Grant.

 - Federal Supplemental Educational Opportunity Grant (FSEOG): The FSEOG is for undergraduate students with exceptional financial need.
-Students can receive up to $4,000 per year, depending on their need, what other aid they receive, and how much funding the school has available.
+Students can receive up to $4,000 per academic year, depending on their need, what other aid they receive, and how much funding the school has available.

 - Iraq and Afghanistan Service Grant: This grant is for students whose parent or guardian died during military service after 9/11 and who are not eligible for the Federal Pell Grant because their Expected Family Contribution is too high.
 Students can receive up to $6,345 for the 2020-21 school year.

-- Teacher Education Assistance for College and Higher Education (TEACH) Grant: Students who enroll in a teacher preparation program can receive up to $4,000 per year.
+- Teacher Education Assistance for College and Higher Education (TEACH) Grant: Students who enroll in a teacher preparation program can receive up to $4,000 per academic year.
 Recipients of this grant are required to serve as a full-time teacher for four years in a high-need field at a low-income school after earning their degrees.

-To receive federal financial aid, students must:
+To receive federal financial aid, you must: